cosmos/testnets/testnet-wednesdays/demoday07/README.md

 # Testnet Demo Day # 7: 2024-September-11

-In this demo day, we will demonstrate the impact of the feemarket module in gas prices and block size.
+In this demo day, we will demonstrate the impact of the feemarket module in gas limits and prices.

 We will kick off this event by submitting a governance proposal to update the feemarket parameters; after the proposal passes, we will submit transactions to verify the new parameters work as intended.